The Liver – Hepatic System

-The hepatic system plays a huge role in our health and its function for the body is huge.
+The hepatic system plays a massive role in our health, and its function for the body is huge.
 Maintaining a healthy liver is crucial to overall health.
-Learn tips to keep your heaptic system healthy and supplements for liver health.
+Learn tips to keep your hepatic system healthy and supplements to support it.

-The hepatic system is made up of the liver and gallbladder.
-The liver is the largest organ in the human body and is located under the right rib cage.
-It weighs between 3 and 4 pounds and has two lobes, the left and right lobe with the right lobe being the larger lobe.
-The liver has two vital roles
+The hepatic system consists of the liver and gallbladder.
+The liver is the largest organ in the human body and is situated under the right side of the rib cage.
+It weighs between 3 and 4 pounds and has two lobes, the left and right lobes, with the right lobe being the larger of the two.
+It has two vital roles.

 - Making or processing chemicals